F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 * CIS allows insecure traffic if URI path is included with CAPITAL letters for NextGen Routes
 * CIS delays processing the changes in other tenants if any one of the tenant receives 422 error (takes upto 60 seconds)
 * CIS is not detecting namespaceLabel update in global config map
+* GSLB - To create EDNS, VS should be available in prior on BigIP.
+This is an issue with as3 and will be resolved in further as3 release
+* GSLB - When there is a route group partition change, BigIP is taking more time to identify the VS on new partition.

 ## FAQ